In this guide, we'll cover the following concepts:

 Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.

 When the query has finished, you should see several columns in the "Results" table:

-The "name" column answers: which operating system is installed on my device?
+The "name" column answers: "What operating system is installed on my device?"

-The "version" column answers: which version of the installed operating system is my device running?"
+The "version" column answers: "What version of the installed operating system is on my device?"